 THE IMPERIAL GUARD .- A decree has been issued for the reorganisation of the Imperial Guard.
-It is intended to enlarge the basis of the Guard " by intro-East can now provide it with."
-It is believed that the Guards and some of the other troops which have served in the Crimea will form the nucleus of an army point whenever occasion may require.
-A campaign on the Rhine is talked of ; and Prussia, which is much less popular now in France that it was a short time q
+It is intended to enlarge the basis of the Guard " by introducing," to quote the language of the Minister of War, "the excellent elements which the army of the East can now provide it with."
+It is believed that the Guards and some of the other troops which have served in the Crimea will form the nucleus of an army of picked men, which can be directed against any point whenever occasion may require.
+A campaign on the Rhine is talked of ; and Prussia, which is much less popular now in France that it was a short time

-Literature.
+Liternture.

 Critics are not the legislators, but the judges and police of literature.
-They do not make laws-they interpret and try to enforce them. - Edinburgh Review.
+They do not make laws - they interpret and try to enforce them. - Edinburgh Review.

-WE have received a letter from Dr. LATHAM on the subject of "Hiawatha" and LONGFELLOW'S supposed plagiarisms.
+WE have received a letter from Dr. LATHAM on the subject of "Hiawatha' and LONGFELLOW'S supposed plagiarisms.
 Writing, as we do, in complete ignorance of "Kalewala," and consequently unable to form any opinion of the amount of resemblance actually traceable between it and "Hiawatha," we are at a disadvantage which Dr. LATHAM will appreciate; but, nevertheless, we cannot alter our present position in the controversy.
 The question raised has two points : one of fact, and one of literary morals.
-The question of fact is :- Did LONGFELLOW know the poem of "Kalewala," and ignore it?
+The question of fact is :-Did LONGFELLOW know the poem of "Kalewala," and ignore it?
 The question of morals is :- Can the poet be justly blamed for not naming the work he has imitated?
 To both our answer would (under present circumstances) be a negative.
 We do not believe LONGFELLOW knew "Kalewala;" or, if he ever read that poem, it had escaped his memory, we should imagine, at the time of writing the notes to "Hiawatha."
 Our reason for this statement is that we have entire faith in LONGFELLOW's integrity.
 He says nothing of "Kalewala," simply because he felt no obligations to it.
 Observe, he does not claim originality.
 He freely mentions sources from which all his legends are derived; and we cannot conceive a reasonable motive for his concealing his obligations to "Kalewala," had he felt any.
 However, let Dr. LATHAM be heard :---

 SIR,-I see that the Athenœum is not the only paper that has noticed the relations between Longfellow's "Hiawatha" and the fine poem of "Kalewala."
-It is a matter upon which I have always been certain that ink would be spilt; and I have looked out for the first spirtings of it with some little interest.
+It is a matter upon which I have always been certain that ink would be spilt;

-The writer of the notice in the National Intelligencer (U.S.), as quoted in your The writer of the notice in the National Intelligencer (U.S.), as quoted in your literary column of last week, says, that Longfellow has transferred from the "Kalewala" to "Hiawatha" the "entire form, spirit, and many of the most striking incidents" of the poem.
+It is a matter upon which I have always been certain that ink would be split; and I have looked out for the first spirtings of it with some little interest.
+The writer of the notice in the National Intelligencer (U.S.), as quoted in your literary column of last week, says, that Longfellow has transferred from the "Kalewala" to "Hiawatha" the "entire form, spirit, and many of the most striking incidents" of the poem.
 This is, in the main, a true statement; indeed if, instead of "many" we wrote "some," it would be unexceptionable.
-"Now, as the writer says "incidents," his view is perfectly compatible with the fact that Longfollow approximates in his notes wire that the loganda and the fact that the loganda fact that Longfellow announces in his notes, viz., that the legends are taken from Mr. Schoolcraft's work on "The American Indians."
+Now, as the writer says "incidents," his view is perfectly compatible with the fact that Longfellow, announces in his notes, viz. that the longerds are taken from fact that Longfellow announces in his notes, viz., that the legends are taken from Mr. Schoolcraft's work on "The American Indians."
 No one doubts this.
 The question is as to the "form and spirit" and some "incidents,"-the "form and spirit" being the more important.